CUBRID/cubrid-manual/en/security.rst

 Temporary Data Encryption
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 In addition to persistent data such as tables, temporary data created during queries related to encrypted tables are also encrypted.
-For example, all temporary data created in the process of executing a query such as `SELECT * FROM tde_tbl ORDER BY att1` or creating an index on `tde_tbl` are encrypted when it is written to disk.
+For example, all temporary data created in executing a query such as `SELECT * FROM tde_tbl ORDER BY att1` or creating an index on `tde_tbl` are encrypted when it is written to disk.
 For more information on temporary data, see :ref:`temporary-volumes`.

 .. _tde-enc-log: